cdent/cjdr/index.md

 * Developed a secure, distributed task automation infrastructure for managing those services.
-* Created a mod-perl driven environment for the management and presentation of the web presence of the local newspaper.
+* Created a mod-perl driven environment for the management and presentation of a local newspaper's web presence.

 ### Messaging and Networking Specialist, Indiana University
 _1995 - 1997_